This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #TryMembersMark #CollectiveBias

 Use one-multi use detergent for everything

 Rather than having separate bottles of detergent for baby clothes, our clothes, and towels, we stick to one detergent that does well for all of us.
 Our go-to is Member's Mark® Ultimate Clean Laundry Detergent from Sam’s Club.
 Along with diaper wipes, frozen fruit, and contact solution—their detergent is always on our Sam’s Club shopping list.
-It smells fresh, but not overpowering and truly gets the stains out of Brody’s clothes (plus the price is great!).
+It smells fresh, but not overpowering and truly gets the stains out of our clothes (plus the price is great!).
 By using the same detergent for all of our loads of laundry, we usually conserve at least one full load that we would have previously separated out to wash with a different detergent.

 Schedule Phone Reminders to wash the miscellaneous items

 Now that we have finally gained control of our laundry, one of the trickiest tasks has been keeping track of when to wash those items that we don’t necessarily wash weekly.
-Like Brody’s car seat, the baby carrier we use, or how about the mattress cover?
+Like car seats, the baby carrier we use, or how about the mattress cover?
 I always find myself trying to remember the last time I washed these items, so I finally made a little printable laundry list to keep in our laundry room.
 Then I set a phone reminder on laundry day when an item on this list is up for a washing.
 To help make your life a little simpler, you can download and print this free checklist to hang in your laundry room as well.
 Cheers to taking back control of the laundry room!

 How do you keep on top of your laundry?
 Do you prefer doing a load a day or tackling the laundry once a week?
 Have you tried the Member's Mark® Ultimate Clean Laundry Detergent?